equilibrium999/school-cap/README.md

 Do not forget to repeat this step to initialize the local database whenever you changed the datamodel

+### How to Test

+To test the services to read data you can only execute and access the url.
+Admin services in the local enviroment uses the user "admin" without inform password.
+The Student services, inform the user "student", without password.

+To test the creation services (Create Student and Enrollment), use the postman collection file: test\school.postman_collection.json.
+[Install Postman](https://www.postman.com/downloads/) and import this file.
+To create a new student use create_student.
+To Enroll this student in a class use enroll_student.

 ## Deploy to SAP Cloud Platform (Trial)

 #### Prerequisites